Resources for Basic Computer and Mobile Skills

 Optimizes OS functionality and has effective strategies for transferring skills and knowledge to new devices.
 Troubleshoots OS problems with little to no assistance.
 (BCM 1.1.3)

-Computer Basics: Basic Troubleshooting Techniques (GCF Global): Learn basic troubleshooting techniques for issues such as computer freezing, apps loading slowly, keyboard and sound problems, etc.
+Computer Basics: Basic Troubleshooting Techniques (LearnFree): Learn basic troubleshooting techniques for issues such as computer freezing, apps loading slowly, keyboard and sound problems, etc.

 Windows 10 – How To Change Screen Resolution and Size (YouTube): Learn to change the screen resolution and display size on a Windows 10 computer.